 I uploaded a new gallery named The Fire, Water, Air & Feathers Series.
 Well, that’s what I call the series, but the page — which is located under the Graphic Art page in the menu bar — is called Earth, Wind, and Fire because, well because I think those images are gonna just make ya wanna sing.
 Now I know there are many of you — so many — who are thinking, “huh?”
 To whom I say, go look it up.
-Just make sure you look behind you.
 No wait!
 Come back!
 I didn’t mean go look it up now.
 Now you should really check out the new gallery ‘cuz it’s kinda cool.

 Oh, just one more thing.
 The paintings above are from years ago when I was working with oils.
-The painting on the left is from about eight years ago, when I was living in Mexico.
-Its influence was Mardi Gras and I call it Feathers.
-The painting on the right is from, oh probably… 12-ish years ago, when I was living in Okinawa.
-It’s called The Grail.
+The painting on the left was influenced by Mardi Gras and I call it Feathers.
+The painting on the right is called The Grail.
 Who knows what its influence was.
 Probably plum sake with maybe a little smoke thrown in.

-What I was starting to tell you before I took my little road trip to Berlin, um, Santa Fe, was that my second ‘gallery’ is called ‘generally abstract.’
+My second ‘gallery’ is called ‘generally abstract.’
 I know.
 How original.
 Look.
 My visual work is creative.
 I can’t be creative everywhere.
-First I had to learn Photoshop, then WordPress, then… what?
-You could care less?
 Just tell you where the gallery is?
-Yeah, right then, it can be found under ‘graphic art,’ and since we are, um, located, out in cyberspace let’s just pretend you’re coming to my gallery opening in Berlin.
+Yeah, right then, it can be found under ‘graphic art,’ and since we are located out in cyberspace let’s just pretend you’re coming to my gallery opening in Berlin.

 I am having one of those nights where my computer hates me, my cats have had about five cups of coffee too many, and WordPress decided to revoke any and all of my editing rights.